In beauty school V and M learned how to wet-curl old ladies’

 And so they set up shop.

-I had been traveling all through the northwest and my fingernails were in sad shape.
-It’s hard for a city girl to be without.
-I thought I’d stop in for an hour and then head back to the camps where I was researching the lives of Japanese Americans interned during WWII.
+in for an hour and then head back to the camps where I was researching the lives

 I should have known when V skipped soaking my feet in water.
 “Give me your foot,” she said.
 I lifted my leg and put my right foot in her lap.
 She began to take the polish off.